bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 3. Cover.
 Again, cover needs to be compostable, recycled + permaculture fibers, and perhaps the type/image on the cover is just blind debossed?
 4. Binding.
 Perfect bind? use some sort of compostable glue?
 What else would need to be figured out?

-Climate Change.
 The climate is changing.
 What does that mean.
 Social climates, ecological climates, both.
 How are climate and weather related? how does graphic design show or make this all more understandable? is focusing on climate change even important? is it too big? too abstract?
 What's the perspective of Drawdown.org on that idea?
-What about The Climate Mobilization?
 How does Climate Designers fit into all of this?
 What framework or ideology should lead?
 What about AirMiners? as a community do they have any stronger organizing principle or concepts other than just "get carbon out of the atmosphere and into other sinks?"
 What is the minimum you need to learn to understand this? to have enough people grok this to actually change some behaviors? to change some social and cultural structures?
-What does a climate friendly museum look like? what does a climate friendly school look like? what does a climate friendly
+What does a climate friendly museum look like? what does a climate friendly school look like?

+## Success in Climate Designer goals

 Success in climate designers' goals means a future where "climate designers" no longer exist. *Climate designing* becomes plain *designing*.
 Did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? did you reduce your energy requirements? did you kern your headlines? did you restore spaceship earth?
 No? well then that's *bad* design.

 +++++++++++++++++=

+## What is a climate designer?

+A Climate Designer is a designer engaging with the climate in their work and/or teaching.

 ## What does a Climate Designer make

-A Climate Designer is a designer engaging with the climate in their work and/or teaching.

-In my utopian vision, here's how design outputs evolve and change when you adopt "climate design" as a mindset.

 Let's look at The carbon negative book as an example of work Climate Designers should concept, make, and develop: design objects clearly embodying aspects of climate change.
 And while a sequestering book isn't likely to exist anytime soon, even the *idea* of objects like that is useful.
 A book like this would require the absorption of known amount of CO2 to become legible — this becomes a sign for X quantity of carbon and helps one grasp what is otherwise intangible.

 ## Signs Signaling Sustainability

 I like to call designs like this "Signs signaling Sustainability."
-This is the real opportunity for Designers taking climate action — turning every design opportunity into a sign signaling sustainability.
+This is the real opportunity for Designers taking climate action — turning each design opportunity into a sign signaling sustainability.
 Make tangible, make understandable something about climate change.
 This is doable no matter the project; no matter the prompt.

 So this seuqestering book example focuses on "visualizing CO2".
 But, there are myriad other aspects of climate change and sustainability one might signal.